The Showgrounds, Sligo: History

+The Showgrounds were established by the County Sligo Agricultural Society in 1907 for the organisation's agricultural show.
+Historical maps as far back as 1888 identify a site in the area called the Agricultural Show Ground.
+The show's committee included a provision that the grounds were to be used "to make temporary or permanent lettings to cricket, football, hockey, cycling and other societies and clubs, and to give facilities for the playing of these or other games".
+The gates of the venue first opened on the 22 July 1908 for the County Sligo Agricultural Show, with a one shilling fee "to field and general enclosure" and 2s 6d for entry to "field and grandstand".
+Originally known as the New Show Grounds, the Sligo Independent reported that the site had been enclosed for a cost approaching £1,000.
+The first sporting fixture held at the ground was for Gaelic games; a county final between the minor teams of Coolera and Keash on 9 August 1908.

-The Showgrounds was leased until 1968 when it was then purchased for Sligo Rovers by a trust foundation representing the people of Sligo.
+The first soccer game played at the Showgrounds took place between Sligo St. Mary's and Ballina A.F.C. on 1 May 1909.
+Sligo St. Mary's won the match 5–0.
+The ground was leased until 1968 when it was then purchased for Sligo Rovers by a trust foundation representing the people of Sligo.
 Under the terms of the purchase it can never be mortgaged, sold or used for any commercial purposes other than sport and leisure.
 The Showgrounds is a 12 acre (49,000 m²) site with the stadium capacity of 3,873 seats.

 On 8 November 1978 Sligo opened their new covered accommodation on the Jinks Avenue in a FAI League Cup semi final against Shamrock Rovers.

 In November 2001 the new main stand was opened to the public for the League Cup fixture with St. Patrick's Athletic.
 The stand accommodates 1,853 seats, although there is available capacity for further seating.
 It has been built in cantilever style to ensure there is no obstructed view.

 The Showgrounds was revamped in winter 2006 with the demolition of the ground's most famous "Shed".
 This was followed by the demolition of the ground's old famous turnstiles.
 New state of the art turnstiles were built along with front offices.

 In March 2009 work was finished on a new club shop which is open on match nights.
 This is situated on the Tracey Avenue Stand side.